Injamam001/SQL_Project_Netflix/README.md

 </h1>

 ## Overview
-This project involves analyzing Netflix's movie and TV show data using SQL to uncover patterns and insights.
-By exploring attributes like genres, ratings, and release years, the analysis aims to identify trends and relationships within Netflix’s catalog.
-The goal is to gain a deeper understanding of the content offerings and how they are distributed across various categories.
+This project leverages SQL to analyze Netflix's movie and TV show data to solve business challenges.
+By exploring data points such as genres, ratings, and release years, the analysis uncovers valuable insights that can inform content strategy, optimize decision-making, and help address key business objectives.